PayString/paystring-documentation/docs/getting-started.md

 **Description**

-In a typical scenario that involves Travel Rule compliance, you, as the sender of the payment, first request a payment setup details object.
+In a typical scenario that involves Travel Rule compliance, you, as the originator of the payment, first request a payment setup details object.
 When you get the payment setup details, you notice the `complianceRequirements` field of the payment setup details, which any institution that is a VASP (Virtual Asset Service Provider) must adhere to.
 Because you originated the payment setup details, you then post the compliance data to the same URL to update the payment setup details with this compliance information, thus fulfilling the requirements of the Travel Rule.

-The beneficiary confirms that you have sent this information by sending an upgraded payment setup details object.
+If you are the beneficiary, you confirm that you have sent this information by sending an upgraded payment setup details object.

+The originator and the beneficiary must both cooperate to meet these requirements.

 **API**